-The Ark of the Covenant in Ethiopia (Axum / Aksum) – Legend, Church, and Location
+Ark of the Covenant in Ethiopia (Axum/Aksum) – Legend, Church, and Location

-Learn why so many people ask if the Ark of the Covenant is in Ethiopia, how Axum (Aksum) and St Mary of Zion church became linked to the ark, and what Ethiopian Orthodox tradition teaches about the ark in Ethiopia today.
+Learn why many Ethiopians believe the Ark of the Covenant is in Axum/Aksum, how St Mary of Zion church became linked to the Ark, and what Ethiopian Orthodox tradition teaches today.

 Location